 The purpose of Vanessa's research was to disrupt the all-too-human body through art in early childhood education and care.
 Her study began by constructing the problem of the all-too-human body as it is practiced in the classroom and through art.
 With this study, she attempted to disrupt this way of reading the body through an art encounter.
 This involves rethinking/rewriting how we come to practice art making.
 To do this, Vanessa turned to the philosophy of Deleuze and Guattari (1987) and employed three concepts: the Body without Organs (BwO), assemblage, and becoming.
 With these concepts, Vanessa's thesis was inspired by an immanent relational materialist onto-epistemology.

-Exploring Experiences of Early Childhood Educators Who Are New to the Field (MA - ongoing)
+Exploring Experiences of Early Childhood Educators Who Are New to the Field (MA - 2017)

 Drawning on the values and principles of appreciative inquiry and inspired by Deleuze and Guattari’s (1987) ideas of becoming and rhizomatic thinking, Anastasia will explore experiences of educators who are new to the field. she is also interested in the possibilities of looking deeper into nuances of educators' experiences by using collage as methodology.